 The on-site inventory of existing trees was carried out using the current survey of the property and relies on the accuracy of this survey.
-The inventory includes trees within the site boundary and all trees within adjacent public boulevard.
+The inventory includes all trees within the site boundary, all trees within 6.0 metres of the site boundary and all Town owned trees along the adjacent boulevards.

-This inventory is summarized graphically in the Tree Inventory Plan TI-1, TI-2 which shall always be read in conjunction with this report and shall form part of this report.
-For the purposes of this report, trees and groupings of trees are identified in terms of species, size, condition, and recommendations.
+This inventory is summarized graphically in the Tree Inventory Plan TI-1, which shall always be read in conjunction with this report and shall form part of this report.